Glossary

 Search-grounded means: the AI model does not answer from its training snapshot alone.
 It pulls live web content and cites it auditably in the answer.
 ChatGPT (with web browsing enabled), Gemini, Perplexity and Claude all offer this mode; Achtung.app currently tracks the three search-grounded providers ChatGPT, Gemini and Perplexity.

-The mode is the foundation of serious AI-visibility measurement for three reasons: first, it mirrors what real users see; second, the cited sources are auditable; third, pure training-data answers systematically favour older brands that appeared in more crawls (closed-book bias).
+The mode is the foundation of serious AI-visibility measurement for three reasons: first, it mirrors what real users see; second, the cited sources are auditable; third, pure training-data answers systematically favor older brands that appeared in more crawls (closed-book bias).

 In English product copy the term usually appears with the inline gloss live web search per query.